Mold Removal in Cottage Grove, MN Minnesota 55016

 Call 1-888-217-6019 now.

-- A sour smell.
+- The smell of mold is quite distinctive.
 It's a unique smell.
-Even if it's impossible to discern anything, you know it's there.
+Even if you don't see anything, you still know it's there.

-- visible microbial growth.
-Dark splotches on the walls, ceiling floors or baseboards.
-Splotches in the ceiling may indicate a leaking roof, burst pipe, or condensation in ductwork.
-Dark patches or the appearance of brown or black mold in the walls may be a sign of a cracked or burst pipe behind the drywall.
-It may be a slow leak, but the damage can only get worse.
+- Visual Microbial Growth.
+Dark splotches on the ceiling, walls, floors, or baseboards.
+Splotches across the ceiling may suggest a leaky roof or burst pipe or condensation in ductwork.
+Dark spots or dark brown or black mold in the walls may suggest cracks or burst pipe behind the wall.
+This may be an incipient leak, but the damage is likely to get worse.

-- Soft moist areas on the floors, walls or Ceiling.
-This might indicate that microbial growth may be present.
-The mold may have not been visible yet, but it could be hiding behind the drywall or on the supporting studs, beneath the flooring or in the attic of your home.
+- soft moist spots on the Floors, Walls or Ceiling.
+This could indicate that microbial growth is occurring.
+Mold may appear invisible at this point, but it could be hiding behind the drywall or on the supportive studs, under floors, or in the attic of your home.

 -

-The constant headaches, coughing or nausea or being sick only at home or in certain places.
-These symptoms that persist may be a sign that mold is present.
-The four most vulnerable groups to illnesses caused by mold include:
+A constant cough, headache or nausea or feeling sick only in home or in certain areas.
+These persistent allergy-type symptoms may indicate mold exists.
+The four groups that are most vulnerable to illnesses caused by mold include:

 - Children

-- Recent Water Event.
-The spores require water to grow and, therefore, a recent water leak or flood, or sewer back-up may have caused the proper water activity required to support mold growth.
+- Recently Flood Event.
+The spores require water to grow, so a recent leak, flood, or sewer back-up may have caused the proper water activity in order to support mold growth.

 Superior Mold Removal